-Consed--A Finishing Package (Editor, Autofinish, Autoreport, Autoedit, and Align Reads To Reference Sequence)
+Consed--A Finishing Package (BAM File Viewer, Assembly Editor, Autofinish, Autoreport, Autoedit, and Align Reads To Reference Sequence)

 Return to the Phred/Phrap/Consed System Home Page